f5devcentral/f5-agility-labs-iam/docs/class4/module1/lab01.rst

     |image015|

-Task 4 - Explore configuration via the BIG-IP GUI
+Task 6 - Explore configuration via the BIG-IP GUI
 -----------------------------------------------------------------------

 #.
-Open a browser and naviage to https://bigip1.f5lab.local
+From the jumphost, open a browser and navigate to https://bigip1.f5lab.local

 #.
 Login to the BIG-IP GUI with the following credentials:

     - Username: **admin**
     - Password: **admin**

 #.
-Navigate to System >> Certificate Management >> Traffic Certificate Management >> SSL Certificate List.
-Click on SSL Certificate List and not the + plus symbol.
+Navigate to System -> Certificate Management -> Traffic Certificate Management -> SSL Certificate List.
+Click on **SSL Certificate List** and not the + plus symbol.

     |image016|

 #.
-You can see the certificate **class4-module1-lab1-idp** that was imported in Task 1 is displayed.
+You can see the certificate **class4-module1-lab1-idp** from Task 1 was successfully imported.

     |image017|

 #.
 Navigate to Access >> Federation >> SAML Service Provider >> Local SP Services.
-Click on Local SP Services and not the + (plus symbol).
+Click on **Local SP Services** and not the + (plus symbol).

     |image018|

 #.
-You can see an SP service object was created with the name class4-module1-lab1-sp and successfully binded to an IDP Connector named class4-module1-lab1-idp.
+You can see a SP service object was created with the name **class4-module1-lab1-sp** and successfully bound to an IDP Connector named **class4-module1-lab1-idp**.

     |image019|

-Task 5 - Deleting a SAML Service Provider(SP) Service Configuration
+Task 7 - Deleting a SAML Service Provider(SP) Service Configuration
 ------------------------------------------------------------------------
 .. _class4-module1-lab1-delete:

 With imperative call objects must be deleted in the reverse order they are typically created in.
 This is because objects that are currently in use cannot be deleted.

 #.
 From Postman, inside the collection Student-class4-module1-lab1 open the subfolder **Delete Objects**

 #.
 Click **bigip-delete-sp service**

 #.
-Notice the body is empty and the endpoint we are hitting is the same endpoint we used to create the SP service plus the partition and object name.
+Notice the body is empty.
+Also, the endpoint we are using is the same endpoint we used to create the SP service plus the partition and object name.

     |image020|

 #.
 Click the blue **Send** button in the upper right corner.

 #.
 Notice nothing is returned in the response body but the Response code is a 200 OK.

     |image021|

 #.
 If you click **Send** a second time you will you get a message back stating the object is not found and a Status Code of 404.
+That's because the object was deleted with the prior request.

     |image022|